Who is Adult Safeguarding for?

 What we do when we get a report

-We'll make enquiries and collect as much information as we can from other agencies involved.
-We'll take into account the wishes of the person you're worried about and the seriousness of the situation.
+On receipt of the report of abuse the Plymouth City Council Adult Safeguarding team will make enquiries and collect as much information as we can from other agencies involved.
+We'll consider the wishes of the person you're worried about and the seriousness of the situation.
+Based on the information gathered we will support you or the person at risk to access the most appropriate support.
+We will endeavour where possible to provide referrers with feedback on the outcome of referrals.